 While I loved version II for its unique look and character, that lens was very particular about shooting conditions.
 It really didn’t like shooting in bright environments with a lot of point-source lighting.
 Since I shoot a lot of street photography at night, this was something I would have to consider when using the lens and be cautious of the lights that were around me.

 Version III has totally new coatings both inside and out.
-What this now means is the lens is much more versatile than it once was, and you can take it pretty much anywhere and shoot pretty much anything without any serious flaring or loss of detail that comes from that.
+What this now means is the lens is much more versatile than it once was.
+You can take it pretty much anywhere and shoot pretty much anything without any serious flaring or loss of detail that comes from that.

 I’m told they have new glass.
 Not a new optical formula but a new type of glass that is better.
 As you may already know, there are hundreds of different types of materials a lens designer can choose from and this technology continues to improve as time goes on.
 Kipon is now sourcing some new glass that is higher quality than what was available to them a few years ago when this lens was originally designed.